smilburn1990/EssensysTest/README.md

 #Build & development

-Run grunt for building and grunt serve for preview.
+Run grunt for building and $grunt serve --force for preview.

 #Testing

-Running grunt test will run the unit tests with karma.
+Running $grunt test --force will run the unit tests with karma.